shardeum/explorer-server/README.md

 npm install
 ```

-> Add `archiver` info and `rpc` server info in the `src/config/index.ts`, the latest archiver public key can be found on archiver_ip/archivers, ie http://45.56.123.96:4000/archivers for 1.9.0
+> Update the `distributorInfo`, `collectorInfo` and `rpcUrl` info in the `src/config/index.ts` file.
+If you're testing for a local network, you can use the default values.
+If you're starting for a testnet or prod network, update the values accordingly.
+(Be sure that your collectorInfo is in the subscriber list of the distributor.)

 2. Compile the update: